sunfounder/raphael-kit/docs/source/scratch/scratch_1.14_123_wooden_man.rst

 .. image:: media/1.14_wooden6.png
   :width: 400

-When we press the right arrow key on the keyboard, we need to switch the Avery Walking sprite to the next costume so that we can see Avery Walking walking on the stage to the right.
-Then we need to determine the value of the status variable.
+When we press the right arrow key on the keyboard, we need to switch the **Avery Walking** sprite to the next costume so that we can see Avery walking to the right.
+Then we need to determine the value of the **status** variable.
 If it is 0, it means that the Avery Walking sprite is not moving at this moment, and the buzzer will sound to warn you that you cannot press the right arrow key again.